HUGE thank you to Visit Orlando for allowing us to visit and make memories that’ll last a lifetime.

 First, let’s talk Disney.
 You know my love for Disney, and yet I’ve never been there during the holidays!
 Definitely an oversight on my part.
 We hit every park but Hollywood Studios, and that was only due to an epic toddler meltdown.
-So here is what you have to see during the holidays at Disney:
+So here is what you have at one of the best Attractions in Orlando to see during the holidays at Disney:

 Magic Kingdom– You absolutely HAVE to do Mickey’s Very Merry Christmas.
 No bones about it.
 Mickey’s Very Merry Christmas is a separate event (and ticket) at Magic Kingdom.
 They start letting ticket holders in at 4, and start kicking non-ticket holders out at 6.
 There are special acts, lights on the castle, cookie and hot chocolate stations on every corner, and the best part- SUPER short lines for all of the rides!
 So we enjoyed singing and dancing with Mickey, then rode all of Hudson’s favorite rides in a quarter of the time that it normally takes.
 At the end of the night there is a fantastic fireworks show that is worth the ticket price in itself.
 If you don’t do Mickey’s Very Merry Christmas party, there are still gorgeous lights on Main Street and the castle!

 Animal Kingdom- While there is no specific event at Animal Kingdom for the holidays, the park has holiday decor all over.
 There is a giant African themed Christmas tree at the front, and fun lights placed throughout.
 Because Animal Kingdom has After Dark offerings, the holiday decor adds a special little something to an already fabulous park.

 Epcot- There is so much holiday fun your head may explode.
 During the day there is the Joyful celebration that shows at 1, 2, 3, and 4 daily.
 Hudson had the BEST time watching this.